LiYuhangUSTC/Lines2Face/README.md

 TensorFlow 1.8.0, Python 3.6, NumPy, scipy, PIL, tqdm

 ### Data
 We use TFrecord file for our dataset.
-See /tools/Image_mask_edge_df.py for details.
+See /data.py and /tools/Image_mask_edge_df.py for details.
 Since the TFrecord file we use may be redundant, you can modify it to meet your need.

 The face photo dataset we use is [CelebA-HQ](https://github.com/tkarras/progressive_growing_of_gans).